farmland-game/farmland-contracts/documents/Corn-Contract.md

 The Corn smart contract drives the business logic and is open sourced for review.
 Let's jump right into the smart contract code.
 We'll go through code in logical blocks.

-The first Corn token deployed to main net is Corn, it can be found on [Etherscan](https://etherscan.io/address/?/code).
+The first Crop token deployed to Kovan testnet is Corn, it can be found on [Etherscan](https://kovan.etherscan.io/address/0xEA4fB84Eef742690790D5E8d623b8CdE2d49E7c2#code).

 Compilation Parameters: Solidity v0.6.9+commit.3e3065ac.
 Optimizations Enabled